9623Y/9623Y-Spin-Up-Notebook/Website Entries/01 Important Info/README.md

 The Low Goal ramps are roughly a little more than 1 tile wide on each side in an L shape, hugging the corner of the outermost tile.
 The Low Goal area only takes up 4 tiles underneath the High Goal.

 The way these goals are set up allows missed shots into the High Goals to become points for the opposing teams.
 Each disc into this goal is only 1 point.
-The 8 total tiles for the Low Goal are excluded in the
+The 8 total tiles for the Low Goal are excluded in the scoreable tiles for the End Game.

 ### ***Rollers***
 The Rollers can be found in the two corners unused by the High Goals.
 They sit on the outer walls of the field and they spin between red and blue, a color for each alliance.
 There are a total of 4 rollers, which are all identical.